Science Department Courses

 0347 Full Year 1 Credit Grades 10-12

 Medical Interventions (PLTW) is the recommended third course in the Biomedical PLTW series but can be taken outside of sequence.
-In this course, the students will investigate how to prevent, diagnose, and treat diseases.
-Students will explore how to detect and fight infection; screen and evaluate human DNA for genetic disorders; investigate the cellular biology of cancer and evaluate cancer detection and treatment options; and explore different interventions for when organs of the body begin to fail.
-Through real-world cases, students will learn various biomedical lab skills and explore a range of biomedical interventions related to immunology, surgery, genetics, audiology, pharmacology, medical devices, and diagnostics.
+In this course, the students will investigate how to prevent, diagnosis, and treat diseases.
+Students will explore how to detect and fight infections; screen and evaluate human DNA for genetic disorders; investigate the cellular biology of cancer and evaluate cancer detection and treatment options; and explore different interventions for when organs of the body begin to fail.

 Prerequisite: Completion of, or Co-enrollment in Biology.